 - 1 to 2 portions: Store 1 to 2 portions in individual freezer-safe containers.
 Thaw overnight in the fridge and cook them in a skillet!

 - Leftover chicken enchiladas will keep fresh in an airtight container in the fridge for up to 4 days.
-Reheat in the microwave, or cover with foil and heat in a preheated oven at 350°F for 20-25 minutes, or until hot and bubbly.
+Reheat in the microwave, or cover with foil and heat in a preheated oven at 350°F for 20-25 minutes or until hot and bubbly.

 - To freeze leftovers, double-wrap with plastic wrap in the same baking dish (as long as it is freezer-friendly!).
 Label, date, and store in the freezer for up to 2 months.
-Thaw overnight in the fridge and reheat in the microwave, or oven at 350 degrees F for 25-30 minutes.
+Thaw overnight in the fridge and reheat in the microwave or oven at 350 degrees F for 25-30 minutes.

 Popular Variations

-1. Enchiladas with Leftover Rotisserie Chicken: This is a wonderful recipe to use up leftover rotisserie chicken breasts.
-Simply skip the pressure cooking step and jump straight to "Assemble Enchiladas & Bake".
+- 1. Enchiladas with Leftover Rotisserie Chicken: To use rotisserie chicken instead, skip the pressure cooking step and jump straight to "Assemble Enchiladas & Bake."
+When you mix the filling, add the shredded or diced rotisserie chicken to the bowl along with salsa verde or enchilada sauce.

-2. Make Vegetarian Salsa Verde Enchiladas: Simply skip the chicken and make the sauce as per directions.
-Use 1.5 cups of cooked black beans to make the filling for the enchiladas, along with sautéed peppers, onions, and zucchini.
+- 2. Make Vegetarian Salsa Verde Enchiladas: Skip the chicken and make the sauce as per the directions.
+Fill the enchiladas with 1.5 cups of cooked black beans, sautéed peppers, onions, and zucchini.
+Assemble as per instructions and enjoy a delicious vegetarian meal!
+Here's a detailed recipe for cooking black beans from scratch!

 Recipe Tips & Notes